Andrew Shuman: Biography

 Andrew Shuman was born in Manor, Lancaster County, Pennsylvania on November 8, 1830.
 His father died when he was seven years old and Shuman was left in the care of his uncle.
 When he was fifteen years old, Shuman took an apprenticeship with the Lancaster Union and Sentinel.
 He followed the newspaper when operations were moved to Auburn, New York and it was renamed the Auburn Advertiser.
 Shuman left the paper when he was eighteen to start his own, the Auburnian.
 A year later, he became a partner at the Cayuga Chief, a widely circulated weekly newspaper.

 Shuman attended Hamilton College in Clinton from 1851 to 1853.
 He left the college to become an editor for the Syracuse Journal.
 The newspaper had a reputation as one of the strongest Republican papers in the state of New York.
 He worked there for three years, whereupon he took a position as assistant editor at the Chicago Evening Journal in Chicago, Illinois.
 He rose to the position of editor-in-chief.
 He married Lucy H. Dunlap in 1855.
 In 1865, Shuman was appointed Illinois Penitentiary commissioner, a role he served for six years.

 In 1876, Shuman was elected Lieutenant Governor of Illinois as a Republican on a ticket with Shelby Moore Cullom.
 Shuman was a candidate for Governor of Illinois in 1880, running against Cullom.
 However, before a candidate was nominated, Shuman withdrew from the race to assume the role of proprietor of the Evening Journal.
-Shuman retired in 1888 over concerns about his health; he died of heart disease at his home in Evanston, Illinois on May 5, 1890.
+Shuman retired in 1888 over concerns about his health; he died of heart disease at a hotel in Chicago on May 5, 1890.
+He was buried at Rosehill Cemetery in Chicago.